JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

-Similar to the other cases, writing a `LearningSolver` compatible with the framework consists of writing a simple Julia function that takes the `LearningProblem` as input along with the solver, and returns spatial data with learned variables.
+Similar to the other cases, writing a `LearningSolver` compatible with the framework consists of writing a simple Julia function that takes the `LearningProblem` as input along with the solver, and returns geospatial data with learned variables.

 ## Examples